siliconshells/PDS_Excercise_Numpy_Vectors/README.md

 # PDS Exercise on Numpy Vectors
-This assignment is submitted for the Practical Data Science Class.
+This project is in fulfillment of a Practical Data Science class assignment.